-The Ratio knob sets the ratio of the decay time of the string's oscillation during note onset and release.
-When Ratio is turned all the way to the left, the time set by the Decay knob sets the decay time for both the onset and release of the note.
-As you turn Ratio up, the release time decreases but the onset decay time stays the same.
+The Ratio slider sets the ratio of the decay time of the string's oscillation during note onset and release.
+At 0%, the time set by the Decay slider sets the decay time for both the onset and release of the note.
+As you increase the Ratio, the release time decreases but the onset decay time stays the same.